 Protecting the roots is a vital step in knowing how to pack plants for moving.
 Wrap the roots of your outdoor plants in burlap or damp cloths to maintain moisture during transit.

-For plants with fragile branches or leaves, cover them with breathable fabric or garden netting.
+For plants with fragile branches or leaves, cover them with breathable fabric or garden netting to protect them from damage.
 This prevents damage from physical impact and keeps them safe from the elements.

 Leave the tops of the boxes open or cut small holes in the sides for ventilation, ensuring your plants can breathe during the journey.